Digitization of Scalar Fields for Quantum Computing: Summary and Outlook

-The content of this paper has provided information to make a hardware-specific, informed decision on the parameters chosen to implement a scalar field on near-term quantum devices.
-For example, imagine a future in which the application of CNOT gates become relatively inexpensive, rotation gates contain small but non-negligible errors in their rotation angle, and a hypothetical goal is to simulate a 0-dimensional scalar field with quartic self-interaction to at least $10^{-11} \%$ precision.
-Both JLP and HO bases are capable of achieving this goal, as seen in Fig.~\ref{fig:tuning1sitelam32}.
+The content of this paper has provided information to make a hardware-specific, informed decision on the parameters chosen to implement a scalar field on quantum devices.
+For example, imagine a future in which the application of CNOT gates become relatively inexpensive \footnote{This is the case for many models of fault-tolerant quantum computing}, rotation gates contain small but non-negligible errors in their rotation angle, and a hypothetical goal is to simulate a 0+1-dimensional scalar field with quartic self-interaction to at least $10^{-11} \%$ precision.
+Both the JLP and HO bases are capable of achieving this goal, as seen in Fig.~\ref{fig:tuning1sitelam32}.
 However, given the wider range of tuning parameters allowable in the HO basis, making the precision more robust to noise in the rotation gates' angles, an informed choice might be to work with a HO basis.
 Imagine, as a modification to this scenario, that gates are expensive (either due to short coherence times or to their imperfect fidelity) but qubits are cheap.
 In this case, the contents of Table~\ref{tab:HOcircuitBasisComparelam32} raise concerns over the 612 entangling gates required to implement the Trotterized circuit in the HO basis.
-Instead, it may be logical to use JLP digitization, add one qubit to increase the range of the tuning parameter $\bar{\phi}_{\rm max}$ capable of satisfying the above precision requirement, and as a result only require only one third of the previous number of CNOT gates for each Trotter step.
-It is also anticipated that calculations of modest-sized lattices of $\lambda\phi^4$ scalar field theories can be performed on anticipated NISQ-era quantum devices.
-For example, a $\sim 60$-qubit device could be used to describe such a system with up to $\sim 20$ spatial lattice sites, arranged in a number of dimensions, at the $10^{-6}$ level.
-We find the prospect of such calculations to be exciting.
+Instead, it may be logical to use JLP digitization, add one qubit to increase the range of the tuning parameter $\bar{\phi}_{\rm max}$ capable of satisfying the above precision requirement, and as a result require only one third of the previous number of CNOT gates for each Trotter step, a number also more amenable to the NISQ era.
+It is further found that small calculations of $\lambda\phi^4$ scalar field theories can be performed with a modest number of qubits.
+For example, an ideal $\sim 60$-qubit device could be used to describe such a system with up to $\sim 20$ spatial lattice sites (with three qubits per site defining the field digitization), arranged in a number of dimensions, at the $10^{-6}$ level.
+Observing that this error is below that expected for digital gate implementation on NISQ-era devices of this size indicates that properties of a scalar field independent of digitization artifacts will be accessible to quantum devices with fewer than 100 qubits.
+Beyond the digitization errors (step (1) of Fig.~\ref{fig:errorsourcediagram}) that have here been demonstrated to be controllable with qubit requirements appropriate for the NISQ era, the quantum simulation errors arising from necessary approximation of the time evolution operator (step (2) of Fig.~\ref{fig:errorsourcediagram}) and imperfect implementation on noisy hardware (step (3) of Fig.~\ref{fig:errorsourcediagram}) now remain as the dominant sources of uncontrolled error in calculations of the scalar field implemented on quantum hardware.